Remythellier/eventbrite_importer_for_google_sheets/README.md

 ### Installing

 Go to Google Sheets, open a new file, click on tools, then Script Editor and paste the script.

 The first and second sheets should be set as it is on the image template.png, the 2 sheets need to be respectively named "eventbriteSearch" and "eventbriteEvents".

 Add your API credentials in the code (EVENTBRITE_KEY and EVENTBRITEPRIVATE_KEY variables)

 ## Start

-0/ Fill in the spreadsheet as seen on the template.png example.
+- 0/ Fill in the spreadsheet as seen on the template.png example.
-1/ Fill in at least the "location" and the "within" inputs.
+- 1/ Fill in at least the "location" and the "within" inputs.
-2/ Click on "Calendar" in the menu and then on "retrieve categories from Eventbrite" to get the list of categories available in this area
+- 2/ Click on "Calendar" in the menu and then on "retrieve categories from Eventbrite" to get the list of categories available in this area.
-3/ Select categories by filling in the inputs with "YES" 4/ Click on "Calendar" in the menu and then on "retrieve sub-categories from Eventbrite" to get the list of sub-categories available in this area
+- 3/ Select categories by filling in the inputs with "YES".
+- 4/ Click on "Calendar" in the menu and then on "retrieve sub-categories from Eventbrite" to get the list of sub-categories available in this area.
-5/ Select sub-categories by filling in the inputs with "YES" 6/ Click on "Calendar" in the menu and then on "retrieve events from eventbrite", this will populate the "eventbriteEvents" sheet with the results
+- 5/ Select sub-categories by filling in the inputs with "YES".
+- 6/ Click on "Calendar" in the menu and then on "retrieve events from eventbrite", this will populate the "eventbriteEvents" sheet with the results.
-7/ Click on "Calendar" in the menu and then on "Get precise Eventbrite cost", this will add the minimum cost of each event in the "eventbriteEvents" sheet.
+- 7/ Click on "Calendar" in the menu and then on "Get precise Eventbrite cost", this will add the minimum cost of each event in the "eventbriteEvents" sheet.
-8/ Enjoy the results!
+- 8/ Enjoy the results!

 ## Testing the API